Car Accident Injury Compensation Guide NSW.

 Other common injuries caused by car accidents include:

 - Fractures and broken bones

 - Psychological injuries

-After car accident claims are submitted, the CTP insurers assess them.
+After you submit your car accident personal injury claim the CTP insurer will assess it.
 Within four weeks of submitting your claim you’ll receive a letter from the insurer stating: